Paint Water and Reflections

 With this very simple and straight forward method you will learn how to paint water and reflections that look like glass.

 Let’s say you are painting water which is on a fine day with blue sky above.

 Copy items on the bank, upside down in the water below (reflections come straight down).
-A short tutorial video showing how to paint water and reflections in acrylic or oils.

-No need to copy the items exactly, just have similar items, then with a wide soft brush and while the paint is still wet brush over all the reflections once, straight down, smudging them.
+No need for you to copy the items exactly, just have similar items, then with a wide soft brush and while the paint is still wet brush over all the reflections once, straight down, smudging them.
 The banks can now be painted in place.
 Have a dark line at the waterâ€™s edge but only on the banks that are across the water from you.
 White ripples may be placed horizontally over the water these can be close together in the distance and apart when close.
-Remember when painting anything that comes towards you, it gets bigger or wider as it comes near, so your river might be 1 inch wide in the distance and 12 inches wide in the foreground Try not to curve a river bank towards you this will cause your water to appear to be running up hill.
-A zig-zaged bank if a better effect.
+View now this short tutorial video showing how to paint water and reflections in acrylic or oils.
+This short video is one of three lessons on the FREE DOWNLOAD